DeerGro Food Plot Sprays | Successful Food Plots This Fall

 Calcium and Lime

 Soil acidity (pH) has been historically modified through lime.
 The “true” need is the calcium found in the lime.
 This is why it typically takes 6 months or more for lime to release its amending potential.
-Usually this is the #1 food plot excuse.
-I forgot, followed by “it’ not worth me doing now” or “I’ll do it now.”
-Obviously if you never do it then the pH will never amend properly.
+Usually, this is the #1 food plot excuse.
+I forgot, followed by “it’s not worth me doing now” or “I’ll do it now.”
+Obviously, if you never do it then the pH will never amend.
 If you do it right before planting, most food plots will be dead before it ever has a positive effect.